-- Ready-to-use lessons and data sets about heat source and sink, microclimates, lake effect snow, ice cover, water temperatures, wind, sun and seasonal temperature changes, fish and fish habitat, natural resources management and careers, beach health and more.
+- Ready-to-use STEM lessons and data sets about climate and weather, water quality, fish and fish habitat, beach health and more.

-- By offering real-world data Teaching Great Lakes Science provides teachers with methods that support students summarizing knowledge, analyzing data and evaluating findings about Great Lakes science, technology, engineering and math.
+- By offering data from NOAA and other scientists, Teaching Great Lakes Science promotes students summarizing knowledge, analyzing data and evaluating findings about Great Lakes science, technology, engineering and math.

 - Explore data layers, such as rivers and streams, watershed boundaries, water depth, political boundaries, elevation and land cover.